 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-One of the most crucial areas of concern as businesses transition into the GST regime - are the GST transition rules and GST transitional provisions.
-The ease of the GST migration process, is largely dependent on how effectively these GST transitional provisions will be followed.
+One of the most crucial areas of concern as businesses transition into the GST regime - is the GST transition rules and GST transitional provisions.
+The ease of the GST migration process is largely dependent on how effectively these GST transitional provisions will be followed.

 Irrespective of these scenarios, all registered persons entitled to take credit of excise duty, shall submit a declaration electronically in FORM GST TRAN- 1, duly signed, on the Common Portal, within a period of ninety days.

 As per the GST transition rules, a registered taxable person can claim input tax credit of both central / state taxes (applicable in current regime) paid on goods/services received after GST.
 The condition is that the invoice must be recorded in the books of accounts within 30 days from GST implementation date.
 However, the original period of 30 days can be extended by 30 more days, on the basis of sufficient reasons.
 The registered taxable person will furnish a statement or relevant documents in respect of credit that has been taken.